toeverything/AFFiNE/docs/BUILDING.md

 #### Windows

-We using symbolic links in our codebase, due to [security design](https://learn.microsoft.com/en-us/windows/security/threat-protection/security-policy-settings/create-symbolic-links), creating symbolic links in Windows require administrator privileges.
+In our codebase, we use symbolic links.
+Due to the security design of Windows, the creation of symbolic links requires administrator privileges.
+This is part of the security policy settings of Windows, and more information can be found at [Security Policy Settings for Creating Symbolic Links](https://learn.microsoft.com/en-us/windows/security/threat-protection/security-policy-settings/create-symbolic-links).

-Please follow this guide to enable developer mode: https://learn.microsoft.com/en-us/windows/apps/get-started/enable-your-device-for-development
+For detailed guidance on enabling this feature, please refer to the official documentation: [Enable Developer Mode on Windows](https://learn.microsoft.com/en-us/windows/apps/get-started/enable-your-device-for-development).

-Then run the following command with administrator privileges:
+Once Developer Mode is enabled, execute the following command with administrator privileges:

 ```sh
 # Enable symbolic links